Website design, development and maintenance by Peter Winstanley

 Members of other Catenian Circles who wish to book in for a meeting please use "Contact Us" page,

-or telephone Circle Vice-President Adrian Gamble by the Thursday prior to the meeting.
+or telephone Circle President Dennis Barwell by the Thursday prior to the meeting.

 For further information ring the Circle's Secretary, Paul Tighe, 01823 271049